What is an EPOS System?

 The cost of POS systems varies greatly depending on the business type, size and how many POS terminals are needed.
 As an example, for a small business with one POS machine,we estimate you’ll pay around £1,000 for hardware and on average £49 per month for a software subscription (some providers can charge £120+).
 As more POS stations are required, the price will increase.

-In modern terms, a POS system is typically a POS software product installed on a touchscreen hardware device.
+In modern terms, a POS system is typically a POS software product installed on a touchscreen hardware device, it would also include a cash drawer and receipt printer as standard.
 For example, if you’ve ever paid for anything on an iPad, you’ve seen a modern sample.
 In the past, the most common model was the traditional cash register.
 You can read more about hardware options for POS here.

 How Does a POS System Work?